schenock/schenock.github.io/_posts/2019-3-10-natural-gradient.md

 Especially the latter can be very true and therefore we need to revisit our approach for updating the gradient vector by simply multiplying by a scalar.

 However, in any case, in the end it all boils down to a fair approximation of the second derivatives of the underlying loss function.
 And we might not need to go deeper as no notable speed up in the process we are going to get (when talking about speed of convergence, after RMSProp, Adam etc.).
-I guess the more important topic within optimization is avoiding "falling" into local extrema.
+I guess slightly more important topic within optimization at this moment is avoiding "falling" into local extrema.